virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 plane_color *= attenuation;
 ```

-Lastly we will use [Gamma correction] on the background, to make colors appear better
+Lastly, we will use [Gamma correction] on the background, to make the colors appear better

 ```glsl
 return pow( final_color, vec3( 1.0 / 2.2 ) );